 EDM has become increasingly valued in the tool and die industry and is commonly used for mold-making processes over the past several years.
 Not only that, but it has also become an integral aspect of creating prototype and production parts.

 In certain industries like aviation, aerospace, electronics and turbine engines, it is vital to create precision instruments to work with blades and other hot gas path component parts that must withstand the most intense conditions and the quantities remain low.
-With good EDM equipment, it is possible to cut and manipulate small odd-shaped angles into detailed contours or cavities of hardened steel and exotic metals, such as inconel, carbide, titanium, kovar and hastelloy.
+With good EDM machining equipment, it is possible to cut and manipulate complex shapes into detailed contours or cavities of hardened steel and exotic metals, such as inconel, carbide, titanium, kovar and hastelloy.

 The primary parts of an EDM include the following: